ndjinga/SOLVERLAB/CoreFlows/Documentation/PhysicalModels/TwoPhasePage.md

 We present the homogeneised two phase flow models implemented in CoreFlows.

-This models are obtained by averaging the balance equations for each separated phase or for the mixture, using space, time or ensemble averaged quantities (\ref ishii and \ref Drew ).
+This models are obtained by averaging the balance equations for each separated phase or for the mixture, using space, time or ensemble averaged quantities (references ishii and Drew ).

-\ref The drift model is used in the thermal hydraulics softwares \ref flica4 and \ref flocal, whilst the two-fluid models are used in \ref cathare , \ref neptuneCFD, \ref CobraTF , \ref relap5 .
+The drift model is used in the thermal hydraulics softwares flica4 and flocal, whilst the two-fluid models are used in cathare , neptuneCFD, CobraTF ,relap5 .

 The Drift model